 On February 13, Action Network members met for the 2019 Priorities Summit.
-This meeting was focused around a ballot of potential priorities; this ballot represented the sum output of several world cafe, data deep dive, and listening session events, with staff using qualitative analysis methods to refine the most prevalent themes of these input sessions.
+This meeting was focused around a ballot of potential priorities; this ballot represented the sum output of several world cafes, data deep dives, and listening session events, with staff using qualitative analysis methods to refine the most prevalent themes of these input sessions.

-After the last participant had cast their ballots, the votes were counted, and the following priorities were identified for community focus:
+After the last participant had cast their ballot and the votes were counted, the following priorities were identified for community focus:

 - Improve access and education around mental health.